International Car Shipping Cost Calculator for Quick, Easy Quotes

 Lowering Your Rates

-These are just some factors that go into how moving and logistics companies determine your rates.
+These are just some factors in how moving and logistics companies determine your rates.
 With the information gained in this article, you now know how to lower your rates, or why they are higher as well.

 Here's Another Option